stancl/payu_opencart_3/README.md

     - `CANCELED` is used in the context of PayU responses
     - `cancelled` is used in the context of language strings, config keys, and everything that relates to the extension settings page
 - If you're using Cloudflare in production, make sure the `/index.php?route=extension/payment/payu/ordernotify` path has disabled *Browser Integrity Check* in Page Rules.

+### Future improvements

+- Possibly ignore CANCELED notifications when the order has already been paid.
+This can happen when there are multiple transactions for one order and the store admin cancels the ones that weren't used.
+- Line ~63 in `install.xml` with the note about the rare edge case that can happen with the fail message session and retry links from the admin panel

 **Jeżeli masz jakiekolwiek pytania lub chcesz zgłosić błąd zapraszamy do kontaktu z naszym [wsparciem technicznym][ext7].**